eugeneswalker/gitlab-chart/doc/troubleshooting/index.md

 ## Application containers constantly initializing

-If you experience Sidekiq, Unicorn, or other Rails based containers in a constant state of Initializing, you're likely waiting on the `dependencies` container to pass.
+If you experience Sidekiq, Webservice, or other Rails based containers in a constant state of Initializing, you're likely waiting on the `dependencies` container to pass.